How to Connect a Plasma Cutter Safely

 Attaching the Torch Leads

-Begin with the torch assembly by following the manufacturer’s instructions to properly connect the torch body, nozzle, and electrode.
-Before proceeding, verify the trigger lock on the torch handle is lifted, enabling the torch to activate when in use.
+Follow the manufacturer’s instructions to connect the torch body, nozzle, and electrode.
+Check the trigger lock on the torch handle so the torch works only when you intend to use it.

 Selecting the Appropriate Tips